doemerson123/fake-detector/README.md

 ## You've just spotted your first deepfake
 Okay probably not - they're everywhere.
 That's what this project is about.
 1. Using technology to spot deepfakes
-2. Learning how to spot them without the aid of technology using explainable AI
+2. Learning how to spot them more easily without the aid of technology using explainable AI